 Promise 3: I will not let fear stop me from eating healthy

 Being on lockdown, and not having regular access to grocery stores and restaurants, people are having to make new decisions about food.
 And unfortunately, that means that some will be making less than healthy decisions.
 I will not let the fear of isolation from the food I am used to stopping me from repeatedly talking my family into becoming vegetarians or vegans.
-I see now as a time to really reinforce healthy habits, and that means getting more creative with that food I have and what I can get access to.
+I see now as a time to really reinforce healthy habits, and that means getting more creative with the food I have, and what I can get access to.

 When you are fearful, it is your body and mind’s way of self-preservation.
 But don’t let your body and brain fool you.
 The fear you feel may be real, but you have to face it and make promises to yourself that those fears will not hold you back.
 What are some fears that you are feeling, and what promises do you need to make to yourself?
 Tweet me at @ReyzanShali to share some of your fears that you are having during this pandemic, and let me know the promises you are making to yourself to counter them.